Frequently Asked Questions

 Who is a good fit to work with you?

-Every bravery coaching session with me will look a little different depending on your needs.
-That said, here's a general outline of how a bravery coaching session typically is structured:
+Every coaching session will look a little different depending on your needs.
+That said, here's a general outline of how a coaching session typically is structured:

 - 5-10 min: We start with smiles, chit-chat, and any catching up of life that needs to happen for that week/month.